keobox/turic/lesson17/topics.md

 there's no equivalence among `char *s` and `char s[]` like in other contexts.
 * Complete the `hexdump` function using the ternary operator.
+* A battled tested `hexdump` function from the future.